 Getting help with home improvement costs

-The Northern Ireland Housing Executive’s (NIHE or Housing Executive) Grants scheme is designed to provide help for the improvement and repair of privately owned homes.
-However in the current economic climate with a funding shortfall, the Housing Executive has had to review how it manages these grants.
+The Northern Ireland Housing Executive’s (NIHE or Housing Executive) Grants scheme is designed to give help for the improvement and repair of privately owned homes.
+However in the current economic climate with a funding shortfall, the Housing Executive has had to look at how it manages these grants.

 What help is available?